yagizcolak/getir-todo-app/README.md

 Set Up Environment Variables (.env)

-(Already included in GitHub for the sake of this project, this wouldn't be the case in real life)
 ```
 PORT=5000
 MONGODB_URI=mongodb+srv://admin:admin@cluster0.iednc.mongodb.net/?retryWrites=true&w=majority&appName=Cluster0
 ```
+Note: In a real-world application, .env files should not be pushed to GitHub.
+For the sake of this project, they are included to simplify setup.

 #### **- Frontend Dependencies**